woutercx/visualstudiocodescala/README.md

 	// The command is a shell script
 	"isShellCommand": true,

-	// Show the output window only if unrecognized errors occur.
+	// Show the output window always.
 	"showOutput": "always",

 	// args is the file currently being edited.